apache/pulsar/site2/website/blog/2020-11-09-Apache-Pulsar-2-6-2.md

            new DefaultThreadFactory("pulsar"));
 ```

-In 2.6.2, users can configure the executor pool size in the `broker.conf` file based on their need.
+In 2.6.2, users can configure the executor pool size in the `broker.conf` file based on their needs.

 For more information about implementation, see [PR-7782](https://github.com/apache/pulsar/pull/7782).